alfnielsen/redux-saga-area/README.md

   .standardFailure()
 ```

+If request interceptions is added, the omitted `action` and `produce` method is still created,
+and will create a reducer that set ex a loading flag (Or what ever the interception does)

 For rare cases the simplest version of an addFetch can be like:

 ```ts
 const saveData = area.addFetch("saveData").standardFailure()
 ```

-This is still create 3 action, and enabling following the action.
+This will still create 3 action.

 ### Standard fetch failure